Apply for a TV Channel Operations & Broadcasting Business License in Dubai

 Regulatory Bodies: National Media Council, TDRA

-What the TV Channel Operations Licence Covers
+What the TV Channel Operations License Covers

 Activity Code 6020.01 is specifically designed to permit the creation of a complete television channel programme.
 This encompasses the full spectrum of channel production and delivery, whether the content is purchased from third-party suppliers, self-produced in-house, or assembled through a combination of both approaches.

-Classified under the ICT category as a Business Licence at Dubai South Business Hub Free Zone, this activity code reflects the modern, technology-integrated nature of broadcast operations.
+Classified under the ICT category as a Business License at Dubai South Business Hub Free Zone, this activity code reflects the modern, technology-integrated nature of broadcast operations.
 Operators can work with satellite broadcasters, OTT platforms, and cable networks to distribute their channel output both regionally and internationally.

-Who This Licence Is Best Suited For
+Who This License Is Best Suited For

 Independent content producers seeking to launch their own branded channel